Male Urinary Incontinence Symptoms: Warning Signs of Incontinence

 Men’s Liberty is a urine collection device like no other in terms of its unique design and efficacy.
 Unlike traditional urine collection devices, it does not allow your penile skin to come into contact with urine and keeps you dry and clean all the time, reducing the risk of bacterial infections greatly.

 The Men’s Liberty device will fit your penis comfortably and will not restrict your movement.
-You can wear it for up to 24 hours and remove it yourself.
+In fact, you can wear it for up to 24 hours and remove it yourself.
 Safe to use for men of all ages, Men’s Liberty is used in thousands of hospitals across the country and is even recommended by the National Association For Continence.